The Neuralese Scare Becomes the Monitorability Problem

 Second, monitorability should be treated as a release criterion.
 If a model becomes more capable while its reasoning becomes denser, more controllable, or less visible to monitors, that should change the deployment plan.

-Fourth, interpretability claims need labels.
-Natural-language decodings should be presented as evidence from a method with known limits, not as direct transcripts of experience or intent.
+Fifth, interpretability claims need labels.
+Natural-language decodings should be presented as evidence from a method with known limits, not as direct transcripts of experience, preference, or intent.

-Sixth, public explainers should preserve evidence classes.
-The public deserves vivid communication, but it also deserves to know which claims come from official reports, which come from screenshots, and which are interpretive synthesis.
+Eighth, public explainers should preserve evidence classes.
+The public deserves vivid communication, but it also deserves to know which claims come from official reports, which come from screenshots, which come from synthetic evaluations, and which are interpretive synthesis.
+That is the point of a claim-hygiene protocol.

 What This Changes